-- Remove all packing materials. - Place the computer on a stable surface. - Securely attach any peripherals you want to use with the notebook (e.g. keyboard and mouse) to their ports. - Attach the AC/DC adapter to the DC-In jack on the left of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter. - Use one hand to raise the lid/LCD to a comfortable viewing angle (do not exceed 130 degrees); use the other hand to support the base of the computer (Note: Never lift the computer by the lid/LCD).
+- Remove all packing materials, and place the computer on a stable surface. - 2.
+Securely attach any peripherals you want to use with the notebook (e.g. keyboard and mouse) to their ports. - 3.
+Attach the AC/DC adapter to the DC-In jack on the right of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter (make sure you use the adapter when first setting up the computer, as to safeguard the computer during shipping the battery will be locked to not power the system until first connected to the AC/DC adapter). - 4.
+Use one hand to raise the lid/LCD to a comfortable viewing angle (do not exceed 130 degrees); use the other hand to support the base of the computer (Note: Never lift the computer by the lid/LCD).